scimusmn/cmc-biomed-career-connections/README.md

 - `Content management - access token`
 - The `Content Type` you would like to use for generating pages

-Then, use the following script to integrate Contentful into your app-template clone:
+Then, use the following script to integrate Contentful into your app-template clone.
+This automates the manual process documented [here](https://smm.atlassian.net/l/c/T13XPLU9) (except for ContentfulPreview setup).

 ```bash
 yarn install:contentful
 ```

-This automates the full process documented [here](https://smm.atlassian.net/l/c/T13XPLU9) (except for Preview setup).